 Welcome to the Heritage Open Days blog!

-Here we’ll take you behind the scenes of running this amazing festival and introduce you to some friends along the way.
+Here we’ll take you behind the scenes of running this amazing festival and introduce you to some friends and fascinating stories along the way.

 Unseen but unceasing - Women in engineering

 This week I was introduced to the stories of some notable women who helped shape their fields – but also countless others whose names are not recorded.
 So for them….